MrsRina/MrsRina/README.md

 i started programming in 2018 when I was 13~14 years old, did a lot of minecraft mods, games, and libraries... the time passed.

 today i am just a useless graphics programmer, and a waste of time, done for fall into the oblivion.
-i do C++, OpenGL, and Vulkan...
+i do cpp, openGL, and vulkan...

 // ref

-i love turok, nocase and sneak_case, handmade lighhtweight softwares, open-source, cats, and cows
+i love turok, nocase, sneak_case, handmade lighhtweight softwares, open-source, cats, and cows.

 // idk